My 100-year-old house had knob and tube wiring.

 Rewire safety priority areas first

 Discuss this with your home inspector and electrical contractor.
-I'm guessing thier priorities would be any areas where there are safety issues.
+Their priorities would be any areas where there are safety issues.
 In my home that would have been the attic with exposed wiring, and areas where water is used like the kitchen and bathrooms.
-Also, areas with high electrical useage would pe a priority.
+Also, areas with high electrical usage would be a priority.

 Add in hardwired safety features